 Instructions

-- Preheat the oven to 375°F. Spray a 10×15-inch jelly roll pan with nonstick cooking spray.
+- Prep.
+Preheat the oven to 375°F. Spray a 10×15-inch jelly roll pan with nonstick cooking spray.
 Line with parchment paper and spray the top with nonstick spray.

 Notes